J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Soft Condensed Matter.md

 ## Forces
 - _Hydrogen bonding_, where _dipole moments_ in molecules interact

 - _Hydrophobicity_, where an _entropic force_ makes hydrophobic/phillic parts of molecules stick to each other
 	- _Amphiphillic_ molecules have _hydrophilic_ and _hydrophobic_ parts
+- The _hydrogen bond network_ of water molecules _around hydrophobic molecules_ will end up _decreasing_ entropy of an even solution
+- This leads to the entropic force making _hydrophobic_ parts stick together
+- For a _higher temperature_ solution, hydrogen bonding interactions matter _less_

 - _Electrostatics_, where charged parts of molecules interact
 	- From _screening_, it typically _decays exponentially_
 	- The length scale is typically _short_